Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Fault-tolerant logical gates on codes

 The $[[n,n-2,2]]$ code has stabilizer generators \beq S_X = X^{\otimes n},\quad S_Z = Z^{\otimes n}. \eeq A convenient choice of logical Pauli operators is \beq \overline{X}_j = X_jX_{n-2},\quad \overline{Z}_j = Z_jZ_{n-1}\quad (j=0,\ldots,n-3), \eeq with $\overline{Y}_j \equiv i\overline{X}_j\overline{Z}_j$ (global phases are irrelevant throughout).

 Logical gates implemented \emph{transversally} are naturally compatible with weak fault tolerance: a single faulty location can create at most a weight-$1$ error in each code block, which remains detectable for a distance-$2$ code.
-By contrast, entangling gates that act \emph{within} a block can spread a single fault to multiple data qubits, producing higher-weight errors.
+By contrast, a faulty entangling gate that acts \emph{within} a block can produce a weight-$2$ error in the code block, potentially causing logical errors on a distance-$2$ code.
 Such gates can still be used in a weakly fault-tolerant manner, but only when embedded in ancilla-assisted measurement gadgets that ensure any single fault produces a detectable syndrome.

 It is useful to distinguish three conceptual levels: \beq \text{Logical level} \rightarrow \text{Physical level} \rightarrow \text{FT physical level}. \eeq At the \emph{logical level}, we denote ideal encoded operations with a straight overline (e.g., $\overline{H}_j$).
 At the \emph{physical level}, we write the corresponding compilation into elementary two-qubit rotations with a wavy overline (e.g., $\widetilde{XX}(i,j)$).
 These physical-level two-qubit entangling gates are not fault-tolerant on a distance-2 code and must be replaced by fault-tolerant gadgets at the \emph{FT physical level}; the gadgets we use are shown in \cref{app:A}.
 We write products of unitaries in the usual right-to-left circuit order (the rightmost factor acts first).